 A child's first step into school life is a big milestone for both parents and children, so it is our main aim, with the help of God, to support and nurture your child into their primary education years.
 We know that before academic learning can be embedded, children need to feel safe and secure, so that is our first priority.
 We aim to equip all children with the reading, writing and mathematical skills to succeed working within the National Curriculum, whilst nurturing the key characteristics of effective learning through varied child led experiences (playing and exploring, active learning, creating and thinking critically).
 Straight away, children are welcomed into our school family, where they will feel a sense of belonging and of being part of our larger school community.

-In Reception, children are taught in line with the Early Years 'Birth to 5 Matters' framework guidance.
+In Reception, children are taught in line with the Early Years 'Development Matters' framework guidance.
 This broad framework ensures that children are given opportunities to develop skills and interests in all areas, allowing their individual personalities to shine.
 The framework areas are as follow:

 At More Park, we teach Phonics using 'Little Wandle', which is a government validated phonics scheme.
 Throughout their reception year, children gradually learn letter names, sounds and tricky words, building all of the skills required to read and write successfully.
 Phonics lessons are carefully scaffolded to ensure continuous progression and achievement.
 In each phonics lesson, children are taught to segment and blend using the sounds they have learnt, so that reading and writing skills are gradually built throughout the year.
 Children are regularly heard reading on a one-to-one basis and participate in group reading skills sessions three times a week, using the same 'Little Wandle' scheme to ensure continuity of practice.

 Children are assessed in a number of ways throughout their time in Ladybird class.
-Assessment is always informal, often through photo observations of the child using our 'EExAT' observation portal, pupil voice or from their topic books.
+Assessment is always informal, often through photo observations of the child using our classroom IPADs, phonics tracker flashcard games, pupil voice or through their work in their topic books.